This document provides information on using Ubuntu with virtual machine software.

 Xen wiki - more information about how Xen works

-* VirtualBox - Open-source virtual machine from Sun Microsystems.
-Easy to install and use.
-Very popular.
+* VirtualBox - Open-source virtual machine from Oracle.
+Easy to install and use and not to mention very popular.

 VMware is a non-free virtual machine application, which supports Ubuntu as both a host and guest operating system.
 Several versions of VMware are available at no cost and can be installed on Ubuntu.
 One, vmware-player, is available from the multiverse software channel in Ubuntu.
 VMWare is the virtual machine solution that has been in use the longest and is the most widely used.